 There are other acronyms for drunk driving.
 OUI, or “operating under the influence,” is used in only three states: Maine, Massachusetts, and Rhode Island.
 OWI is an acronym for “operating while intoxicated” which is used in some jurisdictions.
 Illinois used the acronym DUI for driving under the influence.

 If you are pulled over and arrested for drunk driving, it does not matter what acronym the arresting officer uses on your ticket.
 The punishment for your OWI will be the same no matter what acronym the officer uses.

 Recent Case Success!

 I had a client who was near a high BAC drunk driving charge.
-He almost hit a state trooper while driving.
-I was able to get his charge dropped down to an impaired driving and he also got no mail time!
+He almost hit a state trooper while driving a truck.
+I was able to get his charge dropped down to an impaired driving and he also got no jail time!
 The client was extremely pleased with this outstanding result!

 A client was facing an OWI first offense charge at Hudsonville district court.
 I was able to charge dropped to impaired driving which saved my client money and most importantly points off his driving record.

 What To Do If You Are Arrested for a DUI/OWI/DWI

 If you are pulled over by a police officer while driving a motor vehicle on any Michigan roadway and you are concerned that you may be under the influence of alcohol, the first thing you need to do is stay stay calm and be polite to the police officer.